Alice Ghostley: Film

 Among her roles in motion pictures, Ghostley appeared in To Kill a Mockingbird (1962), playing Stephanie Crawford, the neighborhood gossip.
 She starred in Gator as Gator's partner in crime who brings her cats along on a burglary.
 She appeared in the film version of Grease as shop teacher Mrs. Murdock.
 In 1985, she had a supporting role in the Nancy Allen comedy Not for Publication.
 Alice played Grandmama in the direct-to-video movie Addams Family Reunion.

 Awards

 Ghostley received a Tony nomination in 1963 for different roles she played in the Broadway comedy The Beauty Part.
 She also received a Tony Award for Best Featured Actress for her role in The Sign in Sidney Brustein's Window.

 In 1992, she earned an Emmy nomination for her role in Designing Women.

-Personal life
+Personal life and death

 Alice Ghostley was married to Felice Orlandi, an Italian-American actor, from 1953 until his death in 2003.

 Ghostley died at her home in Studio City, California, on September 21, 2007, of colon cancer and a series of strokes.